-Depart Richards Bay harbor and drive approximately 2 hours to the Phinda Private Game Reserve, a protected wildlife area that sprawls across nearly 57,000 beautiful acres of South Africa.
+Depart Richards Bay and drive approximately 2.5 hours to the Phinda Private Game Reserve, a protected wildlife area that sprawls across nearly 43,000 beautiful acres of South Africa.
 Because of its size, the preserve boasts seven distinct habitats, including woodland, grassland, wetland and mountain ranges.

-Upon arriving at the Phinda Forest Lodge, you will enjoy a welcome drink and then a sumptuous lunch.
+Upon arriving at the Phinda Mountain Lodge, you will enjoy a welcome drink and then a light lunch.
 Afterwards, you will have time to settle into your accommodations before departing on an afternoon game drive.

 Late afternoon is one of the prime times to view wildlife, as it’s cooler and the animals are more active.
 While there is no telling what you will observe, the reserve is home to countless animals, including the Big Five: elephant, lion, leopard, rhinoceros and Cape buffalo.
 Herds of elephants are often seen meandering through the fever tree forests, while white rhinoceroses are usually found grazing on the grassland.